nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

    - When foraging grouped items, stand in the center of a 3x3 box containing as many items as possible.
 Drag the right mouse button over all the items to rapidly collect them.
    - Spring Onions may sometimes spawn down the stairs near the drain.
 4. Speak to [Jas](https://stardewvalleywiki.com/Jas) as she leaves [Marnie's Ranch](https://stardewvalleywiki.com/Marnie%27s_Ranch) at approximately 11:20 am.
 She paths west after exiting the building.
-5. Spend a few seconds chopping Weeds to the south of Marnie's Ranch.
+5. Spend a few seconds cutting Weeds to the south of Marnie's Ranch.
 You want to time your arrival at [Emily's](https://stardewvalleywiki.com/Emily) bedroom door for 12:00 pm.
 6. Speak to [Haley](https://stardewvalleywiki.com/Haley) as she walks west toward [Leah](https://stardewvalleywiki.com/Leah)'s house.
 7. Walk east and transition to [Pelican Town](https://stardewvalleywiki.com/Pelican_Town).